LloydAlbin/pg_monitor/internal_testing/WINDOWS_SETUP.md

 ## Ubuntu Setup

-Append to ~/.bashrc - Note some of this is done by commands further down as part of teh docker and kubernetes installations and setup.
+Append to ~/.bashrc - Note some of this is done by commands further down as part of the docker and kubernetes installations and setup.
 I need to rebuild the test platform and then note what is needed when.

 ```bash
 # Alias definitions.